 We are an English-German couple in their 40s, who bought a remote off-the -grid farm near Serpa in the Guadiana Natural Park a few years ago with the aim of transforming it into a self-sufficient permaculture home with focus on re-greening, soil rebuilding, wild bird, reptile and insect life.

 We have no children.
 Sharing this beautiful place with us are so far some chickens, wild birds, insects, reptiles and plenty of bees from a local bee keeper.
-We have started creating natural meadows again, encouraging wild flowers and the insects and especially the bees seems to approve.
+We have started creating natural meadows again, encouraging wild flowers and the wild birds, insects and especially the bees seem to approve.
 The Natural Park we live in is a heaven for wild birds and we try to increase their numbers by revitalising the land.

 Cooking / shopping